 This is a throwback to 5th grade… my first science fair project, setting the tone for the next six years during which these were the only academic things that mattered.

-This AC induction magnet was not my design, but the fabrication and tinkering was hugely educational… I disassembled a transformer to get the laminations, then wound concentric coils of enameled wire and fed them with AC that was 90° out of phase via a huge capacitor bank.
+This AC induction magnet was not my design, but the fabrication and tinkering was hugely educational… I disassembled a transformer to harvest the laminations, then wound concentric coils of enameled wire and fed them with AC that was 90° out of phase via a huge 80µF non-polar capacitor bank.
 The result was a crazy magnet that would induce eddy currents in low-resistance metals and then powerfully attract their fields with a 60 Hz hum… picking up copper, aluminum, silver, and gold.

 Science fairs became my raison d’être all the way through school, letting me focus on projects rather than crank-turning and memorization.
 And, looking back at all my gizmological bikes and nautical geekery over the past decades, it appears I never outgrew this.
 (As I gaze at this pic I can STILL remember the warm buzzing of the metal plates, they way they would clank onto the lams, and the shocked expressions of the judges.)